translate/l10n-guide/docs/guide/hyphenation.rst

 Creating you own hyphenation dictionary
 =======================================

-Two approaches are possible to construct your hyphenation dicionary.
+Two approaches are possible to construct your hyphenation dictionary.
 An automated approach, and a manual approach.
 Which one is best for your needs, will depend on the characteristics of your language, and the existing information you have at your disposal.